kohlisaurabhsagar/kohlisaurabhsagar/README.md

 ## Hello World!

 Welcome to my GitHub profile!
-I specialize in building scalable backend applications with Python (Django, FastAPI), Go, and cloud services.
+I specialize in building scalable backend applications with Python (Django, FastAPI) and cloud services.
 I am also working on exploring and integrating Generative AI-based applications into projects.

 Additionally, I have experience developing frontend applications using ReactJS, TailwindCSS, and ShadCN UI.
-I am currently learning low-level programming through C, C++, and Rust.

 ---